movementbuff/offthegridgame/README.md

 IF YOU WANT TO CHANGE YOUR GUN SENSITIVITY, VOLUME, OR ANY OTHER SETTINGS, YOU WILL ALSO NEED TO DO THIS BY REMOVING READ-ONLY FROM THE FILE PROPERTIES AND RE-APPLYING ONCE CHANGED.
 -

+# Troubleshooting and User Preferences:

+Want to increase or decrease the Sharpness of the image?
+-
-Edit this commands from your Engine.ini underneath " [SystemSettings] " if you wish to increase or decrease the level of Sharpening. (higher values sharper, lower more blurry)
+Edit this command from your Engine.ini underneath " [SystemSettings] " if you wish to increase or decrease the level of Sharpening. (higher values sharper, lower more blurry)

 r.Tonemapper.Sharpen=1.1

-# Troubleshooting:
 Map loading incorrectly, weird graphical glitches, character stuck inside the road?
 Your CPU is likely too weak for the aggressive level streaming commands.
 Slightly increase these values until the issue is resolved:
 -